linux-application-whitelisting/fapolicyd/README.md

 TROUBLESHOOTING
 ---------------
 When fapolicyd blocks something, it will generate an audit event if the Decision is deny_audit and it has been compiled with the auditing option.
+The audit system must have at least 1 audit rule loaded to create the full FANOTIFY event.
+It doesn't matter what rule.
 To see if you have any denials, you can run:

 ```
 ausearch --start today -m fanotify --raw | aureport --file --summary